Skip over main navigation

 There is also a rich abundance of natural, built, historical and sporting heritage along the route, offering a wealth of innovative, landscape-based interpretation opportunities.

-The River Tay Way would aid in the delivery of four of the UN Sustainable Development Goals, six of the Scottish Government National Performance Framework outcomes, and fits in with current Active Travel, Mental Health and National Walking Strategy agendas.
+The River Tay Way aids in the delivery of four of the UN Sustainable Development Goals, six of the Scottish Government National Performance Framework outcomes, and fits in with current Active Travel, Mental Health and National Walking Strategy agendas.
 The soft launch also coincides with the Scottish Government’s Year of Coast and Waters.

 We are confident that the River Tay Way will one day become one of Scotland’s Great Trails.